jamietre/tcc-plugin/src/README.md

 1) We use [RGiesecke.DllExport.Metadata](https://www.nuget.org/packages/UnmanagedExports) to export methods from managed code to the native API.
 This does **not** work with "Any Cpu" targets.
 You will need to build separately for 32 and 64 bit applications.

 2) We use [Costura.Fody](https://www.nuget.org/packages/Costura.Fody/) to put the dependencies into a single DLL.
 This packages dependencies as a resource and loads them from memory.
-ILMerge is not possible after `DllExport` because it does not work with unmanaged code.
+ILMerge is not possible after `DllExport` because it does not work with unmanaged code, this allows us to still distribute a single DLL even when using unmanaged code.

+3) The "full" debug info (Build > Advanced) must be included even in release builds.
+The plugin will crash when loading otherwise.
+I am not sure why this is.
+Possibly [this](http://stackoverflow.com/a/11508380/480527)?

 Both of these packages, as well as `TccPlugin`,  should be dependencies of the actual plugin project.